 Creating A Culture of Hate and Ignorance

 Prayer is a core component of Western religion.
 It is at the heart of the Abrahamic traditions, Judaism, Christianity, and Islam.
 (1) If we understand why pretending and prayer are harmful, we can make an informed decision about using it.
 Prayer is pretending.
-And this is the assertion in something which is false and contradicts reality.
+And this is the assertion that something which is false and contradicts reality.

 This rebranding makes prayer a socially acceptable act.
 It’s used to show belief in a higher power.
 This act may be a requirement for some social situations.
-You swear an oath to tell the truth in legal proceedings by invoking, or pretending you believe in, an imaginary friend.
+You swear an oath, to tell the truth in legal proceedings by invoking or pretending you believe in an imaginary friend.

-The “three Ps” of propaganda are pretending and prayer and passion.
+The “three Ps” of propaganda are pretending prayer and passion.
 When you combine these three ingredients, they make the mind pliable and easy to program.
 The three major religions of the Abrahamic tree use this form of self-hypnosis extensively.
 (2)

 “An act of the virtue of religion, which consists in asking for proper gifts or graces from God.
 In a more general sense, it is the application of the mind to Divine things.
 It is not merely to acquire a knowledge of them but to make use of such knowledge as a means of union with God.
 This may be done by acts of thanksgiving, but the petition is the principal act of prayer.” ― The Catholic Encyclopedia (1911)

 The devotee uses prayer to reach out mentally to a divine power like God, Angels, or Saints.
 This establishes a mystical connection.
 The actual recipe varies from sect to sect.
 It may include repeating specific prayers and passion while invoking the secret name of God or saints.
-The recipe is often a part of a ritual.
+The formula is often a part of a ritual.
 The rituals include water baptism or walking on hot coals.

 Salvation provides access to afterlife rewards and a place in heaven.
 It allows the devotee to avoid the afterlife punishment of hell.
 There is a promise of incentive for your obedience.
-But a threat of punishment if you don’t fall inline and become a believer.
+But a threat of punishment if you don’t fall in line and become a believer.
 It sounds just like extortion.
 What do you think?

 People pray for various outcomes, from physical healing to winning football games.
 Here’s how it works.
 If healing occurs, the person healed gives God credit.
 However, if the person does not get healed, they don’t get to blame their imaginary friend for not intervening.
 Instead, they blame themselves.
 They didn’t pray hard enough or long enough.

-The same thing with prayer and the football game.
+The same thing happened with prayer and the football game.
 If you win, it is because your imaginary friend helped you.
 If you lose, it is your fault.
 But there’s a dilemma when both teams pray to the same imaginary friend for victory.
 What’s a God going to do?

 Winners give credit for the victory to their imaginary friends.
 But the losers blame themselves.
 They were not good enough for their imaginary friend to intervene.
 You never blame your God for not helping.
 It’s always your fault.
-And it is this kind of thinking which promotes the use of logical fallacies like this.
+And it is this kind of thinking that promotes the use of logical fallacies like this.

 A Culture of Inclusion and Belonging

-The opposite of hate and ignorance is respect, inclusion and belonging.
+The opposite of hate and ignorance is respect, inclusion, and belonging.
 An inclusive culture has room for all beliefs.
 People understand religious beliefs are based on pretending and not reality.
 Once you grasp that your religion is the belief in myths, then you can accept other points of view without feeling threatened.

 A culture based on exclusionary thought is tribal in nature.
 We can trace this tribal thinking back to the concept of phenomenology.